el-bart/but/README.md

 typedef, that can be expanded later on.
  * SizeTypeFor - type-deriving template, that provides the smallest, unsigned, integral type, that will fit given value.
+ * parseSigned/parseUnsigned - parses numbers at compile-time (and runtime, if needed).

 ## (design) patterns